Back to Guides

 What PFIC means in practical planning terms

 For most readers, the first useful point is not a technical definition.
-It is the planning consequence: a non-U.S. pooled investment can trigger a very different U.S. tax treatment than an investor expects when they are comparing Portugal Golden Visa routes.
+It is the planning consequence: a non-U.S. pooled investment can trigger a very different U.S. financial planning than an investor expects when they are comparing Portugal Golden Visa routes.

 That is why PFIC appears so often in cross-border conversations.
-It can affect reporting complexity, after-tax outcomes, and the quality of coordination needed between an immigration strategy and a U.S. tax strategy.
+It can affect reporting complexity, after-tax outcomes, and the quality of coordination needed between an immigration strategy and a U.S. financial strategy.

 Chapter 02